V4Fire/Client/src/components/friends/provide/README.md

 ### elementClasses

-Returns a list of classes for the specified element of the current component.
+Returns a list of classes for a specified element of the current component.

 ```js
 this.componentName === 'b-example';